Klortho/Eutils-JSON/samples/README.md

         "52771": { ... }
     }

-In more complicated examples, however, even the DTD annotations are not adequate to generate the best JSON for a particular type of XML content.
+In more complicated cases, however, even the DTD annotations are not adequate to generate the best JSON for a particular type of XML content.
 Among these samples, there was only one where this was a problem, the eFetch PubMed DTD, `pubmed_120101.dtd`.